DataValues/DataValues/README.md

 DataValues is a small PHP library that aims to be a common foundation for representing "simple" values.
 Values such as numbers, geographical coordinates, strings and times.

-Recent changes can be found in the [release notes](docs/RELEASE-NOTES.md).

 [![Build Status](https://secure.travis-ci.org/JeroenDeDauw/DataValues.png?branch=master)](http://travis-ci.org/JeroenDeDauw/DataValues)

 On [Packagist](https://packagist.org/packages/data-values/data-values):